-The Code of Audit Practice requires consideration of risk of fraud over expenditure.
+The Code of Audit Practice requires consideration of the risk of fraud over expenditure.
 The board incurs significant expenditure which requires audit coverage.

-- Budget monitoring by management. - Governance arrangements including The Local code of Corporate Governance, standing orders and antifraud guidelines. - Internal controls in financial systems to mitigate risks of error of manipulation. - Assessment of key financial controls over expenditure - Detailed testing of transactions focusing on the greater areas of risk.
+- Budget monitoring by management. - Governance arrangements including Standing Orders, Standing Financial Instructions and Fraud Guidelines. - Internal controls in financial systems to mitigate risks of error or manipulation.

+- Assessment of key financial controls over expenditure. - Detailed testing of transactions focusing on the greater areas of risk.